SalishSeaCast/storm-surge/README.rst

 ***********************************
 :License: Apache License, Version 2.0:Licenses: N/A

-This is a private repo for development of the 1st storm surge paper from UBC Salish Sea MEOPAR project group.
+This is a repository for development of the 1st storm surge paper from UBC Salish Sea MEOPAR project group.

-Some or all of the files in this repo will be made public upon publication of the paper to facilitate reproducibility of the paper's results.
+This repository has been made public to facilitate reproducibility of the paper's results.

 Licenses